Digital-Back-Office/dataflow-website/src/content/blogs/Unleashing the Power of Apache Airflow with Dataflow for Seamless ETL Pipelines.md

 Apache Airflow is an open-source platform used to programmatically author, schedule, and monitor workflows.
 It allows data engineers to manage tasks in workflows, track dependencies, and retry failed tasks.
 Airflow’s flexibility makes it ideal for a variety of use cases, including ETL workflows, data migration, and machine learning pipeline automation.

 Key Features of Apache Airflow:

 - **Dynamic Workflow Management**: Easily schedule and monitor data workflows.
-- **Extensibility**: Integrate with multiple data sources and tools through plugins.
+- **Extensibility**: Integrate with multiple data sources and apps through plugins.
-- **Visualization Tools**: Visualize the entire workflow, including task dependencies.
+- **Visualization apps**: Visualize the entire workflow, including task dependencies.

 ---